tunmsk/nextgen-facebook/readme.txt

 = 8.39.8-1 =

 (2017/02/13) Added a check (and fix) for relative URLs coming from the WordPress Media Library.
-Removed a check for WPSSO option values before disabling Yoast SEO JSON-LD (now always disabled).
+Removed a check for NGFB option values before disabling Yoast SEO JSON-LD (now always disabled).

 = 8.39.7-1 =